JoostJM/remote_kernel/README.md

 # Remote Kernel
-Remote kernel is a pure-python package that utilizes `paramiko` and `sshtunnel` to set up an ssh connection with port forwarding to a remote host, and start up an IPyKernel on that host.
+Remote kernel is a pure-python package that sets up an ssh connection with port forwarding to a remote host, and starts up an IPyKernel on that host.
 This allows a locally running instance of Jupyter or Spyder to easily run code on a remote server.
+Moreover, this can be installed as a jupyter 'kernel', allowing you to use this just as easily as you would use a local kernel!

 ## Installation